I have made no secret of my affinity for daffodils on my blog.

-Most bulbs dug and replanted through this method propagate, and even if you don’t want to move the daffodils from one spot to another, the mesh bags make it super easy to pull bulbs up, split, and replant.
+Most bulbs dug and replanted through this method propagate- allowing you to plant two daffodils in the place of one the following year.
+Even if you don’t want to move the daffodils from one spot to another, the mesh bags make it super easy to pull bulbs up, split, and replant.

 Nylon or Polypropylene Mesh Produce Storage Bags